-- It should be easy to interpret the meaning of each scale point
+- It should be easy to interpret the meaning of each point

-- The meaning of the scale points should be interpreted identically by all respondents
+- The meaning of the points should be interpreted identically by all respondents

-- The scale should include enough points to allow for differentiation between respondents as much as validly possible
+- You should include enough points to allow for differentiation between respondents as much as validly possible

-- Responses to the scale should be reliable, meaning that if we asked the same question again, each respondent should provide the same answer
+- Responses should be reliable, meaning that if we asked the same question again, each respondent should provide the same answer

-The number of scale points depends on what sort of question you’re asking.
+The number of points depends on what sort of question you’re asking.

-If you’re asking a question that ranges from zero to positive (also known as unipolar constructs) then you’ll go with a 5-point scale.
+If you’re asking a question that ranges from zero to positive (also known as unipolar constructs) then you’ll go with a 5-point.
 The response options for this kind of question would look like this:

 - Numeric rating scale